Sukanya Samriddhi Yojana (Calculator, Age Limit, Apply, SBI) [Maturity Amount After 21 Years]

 Answer: Yes, there is!
 The maximum amount that can be deposited in an account in any given financial year is INR 150,000.
 As with the minimum yearly deposit allowed, the maximum yearly deposit can also be deposited anytime during the year in installments with installment amounts best suiting the financial health of the depositor.
 The minimum installment limit still remains at INR 100.

-Answer: Yes, there are tax benefits!
+there are tax benefits!
 Let us take a tabular look into the tax benefits that can be expected from investing in this scheme.

 |Any amount deposited in this scheme gets tax exemptions under section 80C subject to maximum exemption limit*

-|Tax benefits on interest earned||No taxes are applicable.
+|No taxes are applicable.
 Interest earnings are totally tax-free in the hands of the parents or guardians.

-|This too is totally tax free and is applicable also for premature withdrawal of 50% when the girl attains the age of 18.
+|This too is totally tax-free and is applicable also for premature withdrawal of 50% when the girl attains the age of 18.

-* Please note that there are many other investments which have tax exemptions under section 80C and the maximum investment till which taxes are exempted is INR 150,000 (for all investments taken together).
-This means that 80C exemptions will be applicable for investments in Sukanya Samriddhi scheme till the maximum limit assigned for 80C.
+* Please note that there are many other investments that have tax exemptions under section 80C and the maximum investment till which taxes are exempted is INR 150,000 (for all investments taken together).
+This means that 80C exemptions will be applicable for investments in the Sukanya Samriddhi scheme till the maximum limit is assigned for 80C.
 If the investments in this scheme exceed the total allowed exemption limit, the excess amount will be taxed.

 Example: You have an FD of INR 80,000 and you invest INR 100,000 in Sukanya Samriddhi Scheme, the total investment amount becomes INR 180,000.
 This is greater than the maximum exemption limit of INR 150,000 defined by 80C.
 Thus, the additional amount (180,000 – 150,000 = 30,000) will be taxed.
 Since FD was made first, it will continue to enjoy full exemption but the investments in Sukanya Samriddhi Scheme will fall under taxation.
-Since, 30,000 will be taxed, the amount of investment in this scheme that will not be taxed is (100,000 – 30,000 = 70,000).
+Since 30,000 will be taxed, the amount of investment in this scheme that will not be taxed is (100,000 – 30,000 = 70,000).

 An account under this scheme will mature after 21 years from the date on which the account was initially opened.

-- Is it possible to withdraw money before the account matures?
+Is it possible to withdraw money before the account matures?